tmllull/raspi/no-ip/README.md

     sudo make
     sudo make install

-During the installation, we need to introduce our user and pass for no-ip, and select what domain we want to use.
-If only have one, take this default.
-Then, choose an update interval (I use 5 minutes), and choose no (N) for the next question.
+During the installation, introduce our user and pass for no-ip, and select what domain we want to use.
+If you only have one, it's taked by default.
+Then, choose an update interval (I use 5 minutes), and choose "NO" (N) for the next question.

-For open automatically no-ip when turn on the Raspi, create a new file
+To open automatically no-ip when turn on the Raspi, create a new file

     sudo nano /etc/init.d/noip2